-Pericardiocentesis is performed on patients with pericardial effusion with acute cardiac tamponade or purulent pericarditis.
-To relieve cardiac pressure, a needle is inserted into the pericardial space to remove fluid.
+Pericardiocentesis is performed on patients with pericardial effusion, which can occur in pericarditis as inflammation leads to fluid extravasation into the pericardial space.
+Pericardial effusions can progress to cardiac tamponade or become infected in purulent pericarditis.
+A pericardiocentesis is a surgical procedure which can relieve cardiac pressure by inserting a needle into the pericardial space to remove fluid.
 Complications may include dysrhythmias, further cardiac tamponade, pneumothorax, and myocardial laceration.